Fiction by Miriam Flock

-About Miriam Flock's Historical Novel
+About My Historical Novel Wild Grapes

 A man who's too good for this world is bad for his wife.
 That's Bluma Rappaport's assessment when she joins her husband in his Talmudic efforts to "go back to the land" on a farm in Geneva, Ohio, during the early years of the twentieth century.
 While Sender studies the holy texts, Bluma is left to navigate life in a new and sometimes hostile country while struggling to give her daughters a better life.